antongeorgescu/file-system-identity-provider/README.md

 * parse <b>context</b> object to extract information from request header (including <b>bearer token</b>)
 * same as before, the mappings between endpoint path and required role are kept in a file system storage file named <b>service.access.roles.json</b>

-3. Use ASP.NET Core Policy-based Authorization<br/><br/>
+3. Use ASP.NET Core Policy-based Authorization
-In ASP.NET Core, the policy-based authorization framework is designed to decouple authorization and application logic.
-Simply put, a policy is an entity devised as a collection of requirements, which themselves are conditions that the current user must meet.
-The simplest policy is that the user is authenticated, while a common requirement is that the user is associated with a given role.
-Another common requirement is for the user to have a particular claim or a particular claim with a particular value.
-In the most general terms, a requirement is an assertion about the user identity that attempts to access a method that holds true.
+* makes use of .NET Core Action Filters to capture all requests to LoanManager controller endpoints
+* parse <b>context</b> object to extract information from request header (including <b>bearer token</b>)
+* same as before, the mappings between endpoint path and required role are kept in a file system storage file named <b>service.access.roles.json</b>

 ## Assessment
 Based on the current PoC results, we conclude that **ASP.NET Core Middleware** is a good alternative to <b>action filters</b> and <b>policy-based authorization</b> for authenticating and authorizing endpoint access due to a few advantageous design concerns:<br/><br/>
-&nbsp;&nbsp;&nbsp;a) **Middleware** processing happens before the request is routed to the controller endpoint, unlike **action filters** that kick in the processing after the endpoint is hit therefore the short-circuit to the request pipeline happens sooner, with saves in the computing<br/><br/>
+&nbsp;&nbsp;&nbsp;a) Like the other two alternatives, **Middleware** processing happens after the routing (so that we have endpoint path infrmation available) but before action execution (ie endpoint run) so we can avoid unauthorized runs<br/><br/>
+&nbsp;&nbsp;&nbsp;b) Unlike the other two alternatives, **Middleware** implementation is light and dose not require any changes in Startup class<br/><br/>
-&nbsp;&nbsp;&nbsp;b) **Middleware** processing does not require a **principal object** wherefrom to read the claims, like policy-based authorization does; it reads the claims right from the bearer token, on the context thread<br/>
+&nbsp;&nbsp;&nbsp;c) **Middleware** processing does not require a **principal object** wherefrom to read the claims, like policy-based authorization does; it reads the claims right from the bearer token, on the context thread<br/><br/>
+&nbsp;&nbsp;&nbsp;d) In the first two implementations (Middleware and Action Filters), the use of services.AddAuthentication(...) method with authentication scheme is not necessary, as the Bearer tokens can be generated by multiple issuers (eg AAD V1, AAD V2, SLP V1, etc) and they have multiple options.
+However, policy-based authorization seems to not work without it.<br/>

 ## References
 * https://docs.microsoft.com/en-us/aspnet/core/security/?view=aspnetcore-3.1